abshirahmed/trmnl-salah-times/README.md

    - Create a new project in Supabase
    - Run the schema.sql file in the supabase directory to create the necessary tables and policies
    - The database includes the following tables:
-     - `user_settings`: Stores user preferences including city, country, calculation method, and time format
+     - `user_settings`: Stores user preferences including city, country, calculation method, time format, asr method, and maghrib offset
-     - `locations`: Stores user locations (prepared for future use)
-     - `prayer_times`: Caches prayer times for locations (prepared for future use)
    - Get your Supabase URL and service key from the project settings

 4. Set the environment variables for your TRMNL plugin and Supabase credentials: